 Spanish, Master of Arts

-Languages & Literatures
+Department of Languages and Literatures

-Languages & Literatures
+Chair, Languages and Literatures

 Graduate Admission Information

 Office of Graduate Admission

 Global Approach to Education

 St. John’s offers students the opportunity to immerse themselves in Spanish-speaking cultures by studying abroad in Spain and Argentina.
 Students in the M.A. program in Spanish may also benefit from internship opportunities in Spanish-speaking countries.
 For more information about study abroad, visit stjohns.edu/global.